JuliaLang/Pkg.jl/docs/src/managing-packages.md

 (v1.0) pkg> up --minor Example
 ```

-Packages that track a repository are not updated when a minor upgrade is done.
+Packages that track a local repository are not updated when a minor upgrade is done.
 Packages that track a path are never touched by the package manager.

 ## Pinning a package

 A pinned package will never be updated.
-A package can be pinned using `pin` as for example
+A package can be pinned using `pin`, for example:

 ```
 (v1.0) pkg> pin Example